jfwgh/ga4d/README.md

 ```
 i.e., the positive and negative terms cancel.

 Thus qvp is automatically pure imaginary.

+##### Todo
 Ideally, a code generator would realize this.
-It would skip the computation of qvp[0] and ensure that qvp is of type PureQuaternion.
+It would generate code that <b>skips the computation of qvp[0]</b> and ensure that qvp is a PureQuaternion.